Double Lie algebras of a nonzero weight: Introduction

 It is known that double Lie algebras on a finite-dimensional vector space~$V$ are in one-to-one correspondence with skew-symmetric Rota---Baxter operators of weight~0 on the matrix algebra~$M_n(F)$, where $n = \dim(V)$~\cite{DoubleLie,DoublePoissonFree,Schedler}.
 Recall that a linear operator~$R$ defined on an algebra~$A$ is called a~{\bf Rota---Baxter operator} (RB-operator, for short) of weight~$\lambda$, if

 for all $x,y\in A$.
 This notion firstly appeared in the article~\cite{Tricomi} of F. Tricomi in 1951 and further was several times rediscovered~\cite{Baxter,BelaDrin82}, see also the monograph of L.~Guo~\cite{GuoMonograph}.
+To the moment, applications of Rota---Baxter operators in symmetric polynomials, quantum field renormalization, pre- and postalgebras, shuffle algebra, etc. were found~\cite{Aguiar00,Atkinson,FardThesis,GuoMonograph,Ogievetsky}.

 Let us mention the bijection~\cite{Aguiar00,Unital,Schedler} between RB-operators of weight~0 on the matrix algebra $M_n(F)$ and solutions of the {\bf associative Yang---Baxter equation} (AYBE)~\cite{Aguiar01,Polishchuk,Zhelyabin} on $M_n(F)$.
-Recently this correspondence was stated~\cite{AYBE-ext} in the weighted case of both: RB-operators and AYBE~\cite{FardThesis}.
+Recently this correspondence was established~\cite{AYBE-ext} in the weighted case of both: RB-operators and AYBE~\cite{FardThesis}.

 In~\cite{Double-0}, the correspondence between double Lie algebras and skew-symmetric RB-operators of weight~0 on the matrix algebra was extended for the infinite-dimensional case.

 In~\cite{DoubleLie}, M. Goncharov and P. Kolesnikov proved that there are no simple finite-dimensional double Lie algebras.
 The example of a~countable-dimensional simple double Lie algebra was found in~\cite{Double-0}.